fealty/Xenos/Specifications/Xenos.md

 ### Physical Structure

 Xenos programs maintain consistency between the native file system representation and physical structure by deriving their physical structures from the presence or arrangement of source files and directories.
-This consistency ensures that programs will not accidentally create a physical or logical structure vastly different from how a Xenos program is viewed from within source code control.
+This consistency ensures that programs will not accidentally create a physical or logical structure vastly different from how a Xenos program is viewed from within source code management solutions like Git.

 #### Source Files